fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 ## Points

 A point consists of an ID, a 3d coordinate and attributes.
-The Id must be unique to a point.
+The ID must be unique to the point.
 Points are no meaningful objects in Lanelet2 per se.
 Points are only meaningful together with other objects in Lanelet2.
 The only situation where individual points are important is when tagging start and end points of a dashed line marking.

 ### Coordinate System
-Lanelet2 assumes that maps layed out in the x-y plane.
+Lanelet2 assumes that maps are layed out in the x-y plane.
 Since the road geometry tends to be flat, that gives the z-Coordinate a less important meaning than the other coordinates.
-Points can therefore simple be converted to a 2D point where the z-Coordinate is ignored.
+Points can therefore straightforwardly be converted to a 2D point where the z-Coordinate is ignored.
 Still, 3D information is important when roads overlap so that it can be determined if two roads are actually intersecting or just crossing each other at a different height.
-When determining height information, is generally assumed that the heigt is metric and with respect to WGS84 (i.e. the distance to the earth ellipsoid).
+When determining height information, it is generally assumed that the heigt is metric and with respect to WGS84 (i.e. the distance to the earth ellipsoid).
 For more details on geometry calculation, see [here](GeometryPrimer.md).

 It is still possible to follow a "2.5D"-Approach so that the height is generally 0 and only deviates to distinguish between bridges or tunnels.
 This approach might require configuring the routing graph differently, so that a height distance of 1 (meaning a new layer) is not wrongly interpreted as 1**m** (this would be interpreted as two conflicting lanes).